Th3Herm1t/NeoNyx/README.md

 1. **INTJ (7.97 words)** and **INTP (7.68 words)** have the highest average word counts, indicating that descriptions of individuals with these personality types tend to be more detailed.
 This aligns with the introspective and analytical nature of these types, who are often described with complex and nuanced language.

 2. **ESFJ (5.90 words)** and **ISFJ (6.00 words)** have the lowest average word counts, suggesting that descriptions of these personality types are more concise.
-This could be attributed to their practical and straightforward nature, which might not require as elaborate descriptions.
+This could be attributed to their practical and straightforward nature, which might not require elaborate descriptions.

-3. The overall distribution of average word counts suggests that thinking and judging types (T and J) tend to have longer descriptions, possibly reflecting their more structured and detailed-oriented nature.
+3. The overall distribution of average word counts suggests that thinking and judging types (T and J) tend to have longer descriptions, possibly reflecting their more structured and detail-oriented nature.
 In contrast, feeling and perceiving types (F and P) have relatively shorter descriptions, which may reflect their more spontaneous and flexible nature.

 ### Top 5 Most Common Words for Each MBTI Type